 - State or Territorial identification card

-- Candidates are not permitted to disclose or discuss with anyone, including instructors, information about the exam questions or answers seen in your examination.
-(This includes posting or discussing questions on the Internet and social media websites).
+- Candidates are not permitted to disclose or discuss with anyone, including instructors, information about the examination questions or answers seen during their examination.
+(This includes posting or discussing questions on the internet and social media websites).

-- Reconstructing exam items using your memory of your exam or the memory of others is prohibited.
+- Reconstructing exam items using their memory of their exam or the memory of others is prohibited

-- Candidates are not permitted to seek help from anyone in answering exam question.
+- Candidates are not permitted to seek help from anyone in answering examination questions.

 - Candidates are not permitted to remove examination materials or notes about the examination from the testing center.

 - Using, accessing, or attempting to access any prohibited items.
 Prohibited items are any devices or materials that will be helpful in taking the National Registry exam.
-Examples of aids that are prohibited include electronic devices (e.g. cell/mobile/smart phones, tablets, smart watches, etc.), hand-held calculators, conversion tables, dictionaries, etc.
+Examples of aids that are prohibited include electronic devices (e.g. cell/mobile/smart phones, tablets, smart watches, etc.), conversion tables, dictionaries, etc.;

-- Failing to follow testing regulations or the instructions of the test administrator.
+- Failing to follow testing regulations or the instructions of the test administrator; or

 - Creating a disturbance of any kind.